aammd/MS_computational_ecology_opinion/compecol.md

 computational approaches will be fed back into other types of research.
 This is notably true when presenting these approaches to stakeholders.
-One possible way to make this knowledge transfer process easier is to be transparent about the way predictions where derived: which data were used (with citations and unique identifiers), which software was used (with versions numbers and code), and what the model / simulations do.
+One possible way to make this knowledge transfer process easier is to be transparent about the way predictions where derived: which data were used (with citations for credits and unique identifiers for reproductibility), which software was used (with versions numbers and code), and what the model / simulations do.
 In short, the onus is on practitioners of computational research to make sure we provide all the information needed to communicate how predictions came to be.

 ## Establishing the currencies of collaboration

-An important question to further the integration of of computational approaches to the workflow of ecological research is to establish *currencies* for collaborations.
+An important question to further the integration of computational approaches to the workflow of ecological research is to establish *currencies* for collaborations.
 Both at the scale of individuals researchers, research groups, and larger research communities, it is important to understand what each can contribute to the research effort.
-As ecological research is expected to be increasingly predictive and policy-relevant, and as fundamental research tends to tackle increasingly refined and complex questions, it is expected that research problems will become more difficult to resolve; this is, I think, an incentive for a collaboration that builds on the skills that are specific to different approaches.
+As ecological research is expected to be increasingly predictive and policy-relevant, and as fundamental research tends to tackle increasingly refined and complex questions, it is expected that research problems will become more difficult to resolve.
+This is an incentive for collaborations that build on the skills that are specific to different approaches.

-In an editorial to the *New England Journal of Medicine*, @long16ds characterized scientists using previously published data as "research parasites" (backclash by a large part of the scientific community caused on of the authors to later retract the statement -- @draz16dsj).
+In an editorial to the *New England Journal of Medicine*, @long16ds characterized scientists using previously published data as "research parasites" (backclash by a large part of the scientific community caused one of the authors to later retract the statement -- @draz16dsj).
 Although community ecologists would have, anyways, realized that the presence of parasites indicates a healthy ecosystem [@marc05psa; @huds06heo], this feeling on unfair benefit to data